Addiction Guide for Colleagues and Employers

 Likewise, employees may take disability leave for substance use issues, but there must be a documented treatment plan to justify the time off.5 Disability leave may not have the same time limitations as FMLA.

 When an employee is preparing to end their leave, it is essential to create a return-to-work agreement (RTWA).
 The RTWA is a collaborative document created by the employer, the employee, and the medical team to outline the expectations for work and the consequences of failing to meet these expectations.5

 Deciding to terminate the employee depends on many factors within the organization and the state where the employment takes place.
 Ultimately, it may depend on the management, HR, and legal counsel to determine if termination of the individual’s employment is appropriate.

+The first step in getting into addiction treatment is to seek a professional diagnosis and treatment recommendation from a licensed provider.
 Mental health and substance abuse treatment options offer a spectrum of services to best meet the needs of each individual.